didacog/dr3dev-old/README.md

 * 0.1.1
 	* Added TLS service with cfssl container to provide TLS certificates to the entire environment.
 	* Automated git clone, gitflow init of all drlm3 repos.
+Use arg ghuser="YourGitHubUser" in make [start-godev|start-godev-vscode].
 	* Added docker network creation to enable correct communication between all containers in the environment.
 	* Updated README with new features
 	* Golang 1.12 released, changed to use GO version 1.12.
+	* Solved network resoultion between containers in env.
+	* Solved ghuser argument issues.
+Now does what is meant to do.
+	* Improved Makefile commands with args: tls=[true|false(default)] editor=[vscode|nvim(default)]
+	* Updated README instructions to match Makefile commands.
+	* Solved Go Modules now working in godev.
 	* Work in progres
 * 0.1.0
 	* Added release history in README.